quangnghiauit/GarageManagement/Readme.txt

 ------------------------How to connect to database-----------------------------

-1. If you already open the program, Go to "Thong Tin", fill in server, user, password, database name
+1. If you already opened the program, Go to "Thong Tin", fill in server, user, password, database name
 2. Click "Kiem Tra Ket Noi" and "Luu Ket Noi".